TintageHQ/tintage-python/README.md

-# Tintage Python SDK
+# Tintage Python Library

-Tintage SDK for Python - Image and video rendering platform SDK.
+Tintage library for Python - Image and video rendering platform SDK.

 **⚠️ Warning: This package is not ready for production use.
 It is currently under active development.**